TongtongFANG/TongtongFANG.github.io/index.md

 ---

 ## About Me
+I am a postdoctoral researcher at The Institute of Statistical Mathematics in Tokyo, working with Prof. Kenji Fukumizu.
+Before that, I received my Ph.D. degree from the University of Tokyo in 2024, under the supervision of Prof. Masashi Sugiyama.
+My research primarily focuses on trustworthy machine learning, with the goal of developing, analyzing, and evaluating learning systems to ensure their safety, reliability, and robustness in real-world applications.

-I am a Ph.D. student in Machine Learning, supervised by Prof. Masashi Sugiyama at the University of Tokyo.
+#I am a Ph.D. student in Machine Learning, supervised by Prof. Masashi Sugiyama at the University of Tokyo.
-I am currently working on transfer learning, especially using importance weighting for distribution shift problems.
+#I am currently working on transfer learning, especially using importance weighting for distribution shift problems.

 ## Research Interests

-- **Transfer Learning:** importance weighting, domain adaptation, representation learning
+- **Transfer Learning:** importance weighting, domain adaptation
+- **Representation Learning**

 ## News